Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 2. Recruitment Geek

-RecruitmentGeek is another freemium tool that helps you create LinkedIn X-ray search queries easily and quickly.
+RecruitmentGeek is another freemium tool that helps you efficiently create LinkedIn X-ray search queries.

 recruitmentgeek linkedin x ray search tool

-Also, the free offer is pretty basic as Recruitment Geek won’t generate a Google search URL but simply display the first results directly on the page.
+Also, the free offer is pretty basic, as Recruitment Geek won’t generate a Google search URL but display the first results directly on the page.

 linkedin recruitmentgeek premium searches